vasymus/agileengine/README.md

 php artisan run-all
 ```

-Test user will be created with id `1` and test user account will be create with id `1`
+Test user will be created with id `1` and test user account will be create with id `1`.
+There will be also 1000 test transaction seeds.

 To view swagger follow `http://$your-local-domain/api/documentation`